Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

 You may see severely drained AI population numbers after large wars.
 This is expected with the new rules but not fully balanced; next steps for AI population replenishment are under review.

 ## **FOR MODDERS!!**

+## A logging script mod is provided (NOT made by me)
+- There is a "basic logging script.pack" mod included.
+If you go into "population.lua" and switch the log activations at the top to "true", logs will be automatically made as you play in your campaign inside your main Rome 2/data folder.
+Then you can provide them!

 ##  **Core enforcement**
 ## Listeners: